Ro-beep-one/Reading-the-brain/README.md

 # Reading-the-brain

-Final project for the Building AI course
+Final project for the Building AI course project

 ## Summary